automater-com/opencart-3/README.md

 - Go to the admin panel and tab `Extensions -> Extensions`.
 - Select "Order Totals" from the drop-down list.
 - Find "Automater" in the list and click the blue pencil edit button.

+## Problems
+In OpenCart, there are often problems that are solved by users and which are not patched in the core.